The following Employment practice note provides comprehensive and up to date legal information covering:

 NB: This Practice Note discusses legislation that is not yet in force.
-Implementation of this legislation has been substantially delayed, and there is no current indication from Government as to when they will be implemented.
+Implementation of this legislation has been substantially delayed, and there is no current indication from Government as to when the proposed legislation will be implemented.

 There have been two separate but related legislative developments arising out of this.

-The relevant provisions in this first set of measures are sections 154 to 157, SBEEA 2015, which provide powers to make regulations designed to achieve these aims.
+The relevant provisions in this first set of measures are SBEEA 2015, ss 154–157, which provide powers to make regulations designed to achieve these aims.

 The claw-back provisions are discussed further in the remainder of this Practice Note.